Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 This transform serves to:
 1. Consolidate individual RNA expression data from multiple mouse models
-2. Group individual measurements by model group to support both single and multiple control display paradigms
+2. Group individual measurements by model group to support comparison displays (e.g., one model vs. one control, or multiple related models sharing the same control group)
 3. Enrich raw data with gene symbols, genotype display labels, and model metadata
 4. Create age-based groupings with individual data points for visualization